dougeby/IntuneDocs/InTuneDocs/DeployUse/use-remote-lock-and-passcode-reset-in-microsoft-intune.md

 3. In the list, choose the device or devices that you want to lock.
 On the taskbar, choose **Remote Tasks** and select **Remote Lock**.

 ## Reset the passcode on a device
 If a user forgets a passcode, you can help by removing the passcode from a device or by forcing a new temporary passcode on a device.
-The table below lists how passcode reset works on different mobile platforms.
+The following table lists how passcode reset works on different mobile platforms.

 |Platform|Passcode reset|
 |------------|------------------|